ThomasWeinert/FluentDOM/readme.txt

 Interface for loader classes.
 They are used to import document content from all kinds of sources.

+* FluentDOMAttributes

+Provides the attributes handling.

+* FluentDOMCss

+Provides the 'style' atrribute handling

+* FluentDOMCssProperties

+Provides decode/encoding for a style attribute value.
+Allows to manipulate the css properties.

+* FluentDOMData

+Provide array access to the HTML 5 data attributes.

 --------------------------------------------------------------------------------
  Syntax Sugar
 --------------------------------------------------------------------------------